oqc/qdf/qtf.md

 ## Metadata

 QTF allows metadata to be embedded, by appending it to the end of the file.
-The reason for appending it are twofold: the bismallah thereby is still on the first line of the file, and the line numbers can still be used to derive the chapter and verse numbers from.
+The reason for appending it (instead of putting it at the start of the file) are:

+1. the bismallah thereby is still on the first line of the file, and
+2. the line numbers can still be used to derive the chapter and verse numbers from.

-The metadata should adhere to the [Quran Metadata Format](https://github.com/oqc/qmf) and is separated from the Quran text by a line that starts with three dashes. basename, in the same folder.
+The metadata should adhere to the [Quran Metadata Format](https://github.com/oqc/qdf/blob/master/qmf.md) and is separated from the Quran text by a line that starts with three dashes. basename, in the same folder.